 Fresno State’s Diversity in Study Abroad Sponsorship offers funds to Fresno State undergraduate students of limited financial means to pursue academic studies abroad.
-Qualified students may receive up to the entire program fee for a program from the Division of Continuing and Global Education towards to cost of eligible study abroad program.
+Qualified students may receive up to the entire program fee for a program from the Division of Continuing and Global Education towards to cost of an eligible study abroad program.

 Fresno State's Richard H. Freimuth Memorial Grant

 The Richard H. Freimuth Memorial Fund and Continuing and Global Education share the commitment to provide financial support to undergraduate students traveling abroad.
 This experience will make an everlasting difference in students’ lives by allowing them to discover other cultures thus expanding their knowledge of the world.